How Long Does it Take to Heal Following Wisdom Teeth Removal?

 Other Common Side Effects of Tooth Extraction

 After wisdom tooth surgery, it is normal to experience some pain and taste blood.
-Immediately after surgery, patients can experience mild side effects of anesthesia – including dizziness, nausea and shivering.
-Patients dealing with impacted wisdom teeth or with recurrent TMJ symptoms may feel additional temporary discomfort.
-In the event of sudden or persistent increases in pain, consult your oral and maxillofacial surgeon (OMS) for treatment options.
+Immediately after surgery, patients may experience mild side effects of anesthesia – including dizziness, nausea and shivering.
+Patients dealing with impacted wisdom teeth or with recurrent TMJ symptoms before the procedure may feel additional temporary discomfort afterward.
+In the event of sudden or persistent increases in postoperative pain, contact your oral and maxillofacial surgeon (OMS).